Do Go On - 314 - The Oak Island Mystery

 You're not able to rule that out?

-No, I'm not ruling it out.
+No, I'm not ruling out that.

-Once we know everything that isn't possible,
+Once we know everything that isn't possible, what remains is what's possible.

 Oh, my God.

-Someone said that, I think.
+One said that, I think.

 That's beautiful.